Brain tumour symptoms and diagnosis

 Reporting is usually done within two weeks.
 Again – this may be sooner if you have a private CT scan.

 The scan itself takes about 30 minutes.
-About 40 minutes before the scan the patient is injected with a mildly radioactive substance which has no risk to the body as the level of radiation is very small.
+About 40 minutes before the scan you will be injected with a mildly radioactive substance which has no risk to the body as the level of radiation is very small.

 SPECT – single photon emission computed tomography.
 Similar to PET, a SPECT scan views how blood flows through arteries and veins in the brain.
 It differs though from a PET scan in that the chemical stays in your blood stream rather than being absorbed by surrounding tissues, thereby limiting the images to areas where blood flows.
 SPECT scans are cheaper and more readily available than higher resolution PET scans.